Learn more about Salsa on the Square and the history of the event.

 Salsa on the Square is a 3CDC produced free event created by Bill Donabedian and Nicholas Radina in 2008.
 This annual weekly summer music series takes place every Thursday, May though September from 7-10pm on Fountain Square in downtown Cincinnati and features live Latin bands and large dance classes .

-The 2019 season sponsors include continued support from Proctor & Gamble and new partner, Fifth Third Bank.
+The 2023 season sponsors include continued presenting support from P&G and partner, Fifth Third Bank.

 The event features live local, regional and national Latin bands specializing in Salsa, Merengue, Cumbia and Latin Jazz.
 In addition to the live music, local dance instructors host large dance classes teaching basic and intermediate Latin dancing.
 Great food and cold drinks are always on hand!

-Salsa on the Square kicked-off its 12th season on Thursday, May 2nd and will run through September 26th.
+Salsa on the Square 15th season runs Thursday, May 4th and through September 28th.

 Listen to radio interviews with Nicholas Radina talking about “Salsa on the Square”.